build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

       exporters: [logging]
 ```

 In this example, we want the collector to expose an endpoint over the port **5555** that will accept connections over **gRPC** using the **OTLP** protocol.
 Then, we will export any data received to the logging, whether this data are traces or metrics.

-To create an instance of the collector, run the following command:
+2. Execute the collector with a container:

 ```bash
 docker run -v $(pwd)/collector-config-local.yaml:/etc/otelcol/config.yaml -p 5555:5555 otel/opentelemetry-collector:latest